 These are all important and powerful ways to engage with the story of Christ’s incarnation.
 But this year, what’s been striking me about the story is what a perfect missional act it was.
 Jesus left the contentment of home to enter into this mess with us.
 He sacrificed everything and allowed Himself to be made vulnerable, sent by the Father to save us.
 This sacrificial action has got me pondering — what can Jesus’ incarnation teach me about how to live a missional life?

-I think better out loud and with other people.
-So I invited Donna Mitchell, our soon to be Vice President of Ministries at Power to Change (effective January 2020), to process this question together.
+I invited Donna Mitchell, our Vice President of Ministries at Power to Change, to process this question together.
 As Donna does, she brought passion and depth to my ponderings by telling stories from her experiences ministering to society’s marginalized.
 As Christmas approaches, I invite you to consider this question with me, allowing Donna’s stories and reflections to guide you through your own.

 Donna: A few stories immediately came to mind when I thought about the example Jesus’ incarnation gives us for missional living.
 The first one was of a time when Connecting Streams created a ministry tool and shared it with a prison chaplain.
 He told us, “the tool is fine but what we really need are people.”
 I realized that sometimes, we’re looking for the perfect tool.
 What I’ve learned through serving society’s marginalized — and is applicable for any area of ministry — is that the human element is the key.
 That’s what mission is all about; life on life, heart to heart.
 And that’s exactly what Jesus’ incarnation is.
 He didn’t send a message or a tool, He came to us Himself.
 That’s where the incarnation starts and ministry takes place.